curtmorgan3/fight_or_fright/readme.md

 to slay.
 As the hero slays more and more monsters, he gets stronger, faster and smarter.
 As the hero levels up, so too do the monsters he must destroy.

-The child will have stats that determine certain actions:
+The hero will have stats that determine certain actions:
   1. Strength will make his attacks deal more damage
   2. Speed will make him harder for monsters to hit and more likely to go first
   3. Dexterity will make it easier to hit monsters